What Is an Exit Interview?

 Express gratitude.

 At the end of the interview, express gratitude.
-You should thank the interviewer for listening to your thoughts about the company.
+Thank the interviewer for listening to your thoughts about the company.
 Express gratitude for the growth and learning you experienced while employed there.
-You’ll be more likely to leave the company on good terms when you show appreciation.

 Participating in an exit interview is one of the last things you’ll do before moving on to new opportunities.
 Leaving on a positive note can be helpful should you need a reference in the future.